cockpit-project/cockpit/doc/protocol.md

 containing the id of the channel.
 It is invalid to have a present but empty "channel" field.

 Unknown control messages are ignored.
-Unlike payload messages, control messages are not forwarded unless explicitly for the specific command below.
+Control messages that have a channel are forwarded to the correct endpoint.
+Control messages without a channel are not forwarded automatically.

 Command: init
 -------------